 Sometimes, tooth extraction is unavoidable.
 However, we are here to provide the best possible treatment for you at West Coast Dental and set your mind and mouth at ease.
 Regular checkups are important for maintaining a healthy mouth.
 We will be able to assess your mouth and advise you if any teeth need extraction.
 If they do, we can talk you through the treatment process and let you know what to expect.

-If you are experiencing pain, swelling or have broken a tooth, you can book an emergency appointment with us for the same day.
+If you are experiencing pain, swelling or have broken a tooth, our dentist in Valencia, Pomona, Lynwood, or any West Coast Dental clinic near you got you covered.
+You can book an emergency appointment with us for the same day.
 We are ready to help you as soon as you book an appointment.

 Healthline – Impacted Teeth